converged-computing/hyperqueue-operator/README.md

 Total wall time: 0:00:12
 ```

+In the above, we see the two workers registering, and then MPI/LAMMPS running with 2 processes
+(one thread per node I think).
+Akin to the first example, we have `interactive: true` here so
+you can proceed to the next section for an interactive example.

+#### Interactive Example

 Since our job sets interactive: true, this means the cluster stays running after the job is finished,
 and we can interactively shell in and submit a job, e.g.,: